qubic/Qiner/README.md

 The miner takes one optional trailing CLI argument - `[Task file path]` - the path to the bpp9000 task file; it defaults to `task_bpp9000.bin`.

 ## Overview
 An autonomous recurrent ternary network.
-Given a task (a root wiring plus a target output sequence), the network runs on its own from a fixed start state and emits an output sequence; mining searches for the network - its start state, wiring, or LUTs - that reproduces the target with the fewest errors.
+Given a task (a target output sequence), the network runs on its own from a fixed start state and emits an output sequence; mining searches for the network - its start state, wiring, or LUTs - that reproduces the target with the fewest errors.
 The score is that error count (lower is better).
 The task is loaded from a unified task file (defaults to `task_bpp9000.bin`).

 ## Key concepts
 - Every value is a **trit** in `{0, 1, 2}`, where `2 = UNKNOWN`.